carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

   - Default VPC is user friendly, allowing you to immediately deploy instances.
   - All subnets in a default VPC have a route out to the internet.
   - Each EC2 instance has both a public and private IP address.
-  - If you delete a default VPC, you can recover it now.
-Try not to delete it.
+  - In case it is delated, it can be recovered.
+But, try not to delete it.
 - Auto assigning a public IP Address is turned off by default, this will need to be updated if you want a public subnet.
 - You are not charged for using a VPC, however you are charged for the components used within it e.g. gateway, traffic monitoring etc.
 - One way to save costs when it comes to networking is to use private IP addresses instead of public IP addresses as they utilise the AWS Backbone network.
   - If you want to cut all network costs, group all EC2 instances in same AZ and use private IP addresses.
 - Types of tenancy: On set up of your VPC you will be asked to choose either:
   - Dedicated → Everything on dedicated hardware (Very expensive)
   - Default → multi-tenant share underlying hardware with other AWS customers